-Billed as the Trans American Sedan Championship, the Series held its first race March 25, 1966, at Sebring International Raceway in Florida.
-Future Formula One World Champion Jochen Rindt took the overall victory and Bob Tullius won the Over 2-Liter class.
+Originally billed as the Trans American Sedan Championship, the Trans Am Series presented by Pirelli held its first race on March 25, 1966 at Sebring International Raceway in Florida.
+Future Formula One World Champion Jochen Rindt took the overall victory and Bob Tullius won the Over 2.0-Liter class.
 Other first-year notables included A.J.
 Foyt, Richard Petty, Jerry Titus and Belgium's Jacky Ickx and the others may have been the star attractions during the inaugural season, but the foundation was built with regulars like Horst Kwech and Gaston Andrey in Alfa Romeos, Tullius and Tony Adamowicz in Dodge Darts, and Bob Johnson in a Plymouth Barracuda.
 In 1967, Mark Donohue entered the Trans Am Series, and a legend was born.
 Donohue earned three victories in 1967; 10 in 1968; six in 1969; three in 1970; and seven during 1971, his final season in the Series.
 Donohue scored a record 29 victories while driving for Roger Penske, as well as 43 top-three finishes in 55 Trans Am races, and won the championship three times (1968, 1969 and 1971), with two runner-up positions.

 The Donohue played a major role in establishing the Trans Am Series as the ultimate American automobile showdown.
 Donohue's Penske-prepared Camaro waged a season-long war with Parnelli Jones' Ford Mustang in 1969.
 Donohue prevailed, but only after winning six of the final seven races.
 The 1970 season began where 1969 left off, as American manufacturers waged war on the Trans Am battlefield.
 The Series featured Donohue and Peter Revson in AMC Javelins; Parnelli Jones and George Follmer in Ford Mustangs; Jim Hall, Vic Elford and Milt Minter in Chevrolet Camaros; Sam Posey in a Dodge Challenger; and Swede Savage in a Plymouth Barracuda.